-If your request is in response to an agenda it recommendation?
-If not, please provide you of the
+If your request is in response to an agenda item, are you in favour of the recommendation?
+If not, please provide your reasoning below:

-WISH TO OPPOSE THE RECOMM MENDATION + EXPLAN
+WISH TO OPPOSE T HE RECOMMEND ATION + EXPLAN

-TO COUNCIL TITE REASONS WITY THE
+TU COUNCIL TITE

-RECOMMENDATION SHOULD NOT BE ACC EPTED,
+- BE ACCENTED ,

-Speaking notes and presentation material als must accompany this request.
+Speaking notes and presentation materials must accompany this request.

-70 FULLOW L res No.
+Additional documentation attached?
+TU FOLLOW

 Will a PowerPoint presentation be made?

 Yes No

+Yes

-Note: An electronic copy of the PowerPoint pres the Town Clerk no later than 12:00 noon on the
+Note: An electronic copy of the PowerPoint presentation is required to be submitted to the Town Clerk no later than 12:00 noon on the Friday before the meeting.

-The completed Delegation Request Form is to be Amherstburg, 271 Sandwich Street South, Amher Phone: 519.736.0012 Fax: 519.736.5403 or em erstburg, ON N9V 2AS 5
+The completed Delegation Request Form is to be submitted to the Town Clerk, Town of Amherstburg, 271 Sandwich Street South, Amherstburg, ON N9V 2A5 Phone: 519.736.0012 Fax: 519.736.5403 or email pparker@amherstburg.ca.

-For office use only:

-Date request received: Feb.
-6/17 24 (Z. )

-Request relates to: Request relates to:

-□ Staff Report: Staff Name: AllA.

-A A Professional Annual
+For office use only: Date request received: Feb.
+Celif Request Received by (initials): Request relates to: Packing Toose e on Richmond St. □ Staff Report: Staff Name:NA

 Personal information contained on this form is authorized under Section 5 of the Town of Amherstburg's Procedure By-law, for the purpose of contacting individuals and/or organizations requesting an opportunity to appear as a delegation before Council or an Advisory Committee of Council.
 The Delegation Request Form may be published in its entirety with the public agenda which is also posted on the Town's website.
-The Procedure By-law is a requirement of Section 238(2) of the Municipal Act.
-2001.
+The Procedure By-law is a requirement of Section 238(2) of the Municipal Act, 2001.

 Please note that all meetings are open to the public except where permitted to be closed to the public under legislated authority.
-Questions regarding collection of the information on this form or additional accessibility requirements may be directed to the Municipal Clerk, 271 Sandwich Street South, Amherstburg, ON N9V 2A5, 519.736.0012.
+Questions regarding collection of the Information on this form or additional accessibility regultements may be directed to the Municipal Clerk, 271 Sandwich Street South, Amherstburg, ON N9V 2A5, 519,736,0012.